Research and Enterprise

 The Triple Parade event, opened on the 19th October 2018, organised and run by Sun Jie and the TRIPLE PARADE Biennale Organising Committee, HOW Art Museum-Design Center, College of Design and Innovation, Tongji University, Shanghai.

-The exhibition is running until the 5th February 2018, this is the biggest exhibition and event so far includes over 500 jewellery pieces from makers from 34 countries and regions on display in the How Art Museum.
+The exhibition ran until the 5th February 2018, this was the biggest exhibition and event so far including over 500 jewellery pieces from makers from 34 countries and regions on display in the How Art Museum.
 The exhibition is broken into various parts of the four sections.
 1, Intimate Encounter, 2, Like Attracts Like, 3, Arty Game and 4, Viva La Different.

 Venue: HOW Design Center (3rd Floor of HOW Art Museum) 1, Lane 2277 Zuchongzhi Rd., Shanghai 201203, China.

-This project was extended by working and collaborating with the Crafts Study Centre to exhibit the UK selected work during April 2019.
+This project was extended by working and collaborating with the Crafts Study Centre to exhibit the UK selected work in April 2019.

 Triple Parade Web LInk